ScorpioLea/AiCE/README.md

 Additionally, the `scripts/inverse_MPNN.sh` provides a ProteinMPNN-based inverse folding workflow.
 You can adjust parameters such as **num_seq_per_target** and **sampling_temp** to specify the number of output sequences and the sampling temperature.

 ### 2. LD matrix construction
+**Note**: We believe that current evaluations of combinations, whether in silico or in vivo, are limited in data volume.
+Moreover, the cases provided in this work also show that combination effects can be unstable.
+Therefore, we maintain a cautious yet positive attitude toward AiCE-multi.
+We are also actively developing an upgraded version to further improve the prediction accuracy and stability of combination designs.

 Construct the LD matrix based on the inverse folding output sequences:
 ```
 python ../scripts/02.caculated_ld.py <seq_dir> <output_ld_dir>